 Buckner and Ross-Leming also have a strong lean towards extremely misogynistic and controversial writing.
 So much so, star Misha Collins, who portrays angel Castiel on the series, has called it out during fan conventions.

 The writing teams first shot at writing for the series was way back in season one for an episode titled “Route 666”.
 An episode about a truck, haunted by a racist, that’s going after black people in a small town.
 This would be their only episode for about six years.
 Returning a couple seasons after Kripke stepped down as showrunner.
 The reason being that the two were apparently fired.
 The episode itself has since gone down as one of the worst in the series.

 Fast-forward to 2011 when they return and continue to write for the show all the way through the current season.
 Their episodes are obvious to fans, as they are riddled with plot holes, completely lack creativity and/or semblance of proper writing.
 Sometimes as if they don’t even know what series they are writing for.

 It’s not to say every problem with this season, and the last few, are solely on the shoulders of these two.
 However, fans are finally using their voice and hoping for a real change.
-After going from perfect seasons, to just having a couple great episodes sprinkled in, it’s time for the showrunner to take notice.
+After going from near-perfect seasons, to just having a couple great episodes sprinkled inside a lackluster one, it’s time for the showrunner to take notice.

 If you’re a fan of Supernatural, what has been your biggest pet peeve with the series?